StormPacer/league-guides/README.md

 # Privacy Policy

 League Guides stores Discord user IDs, League of Legends usernames and League of Legends servers (eg. EUW).
-You can always delete all of that information from the database simply by doing /unlink.
+You can always delete all of that information from the database simply by doing `/unlink` and `/delete-data` for minigames.

+**THE BOT DOESN'T STORE ANY MESSAGES**